Narayanpur, Assam: Ahotguri Satra

 This satra is situated at Borbali Samua Gaon.
 It was established by Sri Ram Ata in 1683.
 Most of the disciples are Brahmin.
 The ancient manuscript of this Satra got spoiled during the flood in 1987.
 At present it has a collection of manuscripts by Sankardev Thakur Ataa and Sri Ram Ataa.

+Madhabdev Kalakshetra

+The government of Assam has announced in 2006 the construction of Madhabdev Kalakshetra at Badala Sattra at Narayanpur and the foundation stone has been laid down near Narayanpur.
+The Chief Minister of Assam, Tarun Gogoi, laid the foundation Stone of the Kalakshetra.
+The Madhabdev Kalakshetra was officially opened in May 2023.

 Other attractions

 Narayanpur is the birthplace of twelve holy gurus of Assam and hence regarded as a very holy place.
 It was the center of [Vaishnavism] during the era of [Madhabdev].
 Apart from the religious and geographical attractions mentioned so far, it has an entire gamut of other attractions which have the full potential to become a tourist destination.
 Some of such attractions are Govind Mandir of Nepali people, Sakrahi Thaan, Dahgharia Satra, Sialmara Satra, Dharamgarh Ashram, Homora Thaan, Deberapar Satra etc.

-The government of Assam has announced in 2006 the construction of Sri Sri Madhabdev Kalakshetra at Badala Sattra at Narayanpur and the foundation stone has been laid down near Narayanpur.
-The Chief Minister of Assam, Tarun Gogoi, laid the foundation Stone of the Kalakshetra.
-This would become an important institution for the Assamese culture and tradition.
-This will be of same style like the Sankardev Kalakshetra at Guwahati.